karrot-dev/yunity.org/user/pages/01.heartbeat/2017-08-06/item.md

 ![](rgsoc-retro-progress.jpg?resize=800)

 In an activity surge, Nick made much progress on [his back-end implementation](https://github.com/yunity/foodsaving-backend/pull/333) of the _Conversations_ feature, awaiting review now.
 Whilst working on that, he also had the idea to improve the test infrastructure, namely [watching files for changes and running only affected test](https://github.com/yunity/foodsaving-backend/pull/334).
-All that to boost our test coverage further up, even it's [already on 98%](https://codecov.io/gh/yunity/foodsaving-backend)!
+All that to boost our test coverage further up, even it's [already at 98%](https://codecov.io/gh/yunity/foodsaving-backend)!

 ### Further changes and improvements